Desert pocket gopher

 The desert pocket gopher (Geomys arenarius) is a species of rodent in the family Geomyidae.
 It is found in the state of Chihuahua in Mexico and in Texas and New Mexico in the United States.

 Description

-Geomys arenarius is a medium sized rodent, with a relatively long and hairy tail, and pale coloration.
+G. arenarius is a medium sized rodent, with a relatively long and hairy tail, and pale coloration.
 Like other gophers, their bodies are thicker than other rodents, eyes are reduced, and they are equipped with large, strong-clawed forelimbs allowing them to be fossorial.
 Their fur is a dull brown along their backs, with scattered black tipped hairs.
 The dull brown coloration continues dorsally and laterally until it reaches the chest, abdomen and feet, where it sometimes blends with the white hair of these areas.